Tuesday, January 26, 2016

 So sorry about it.
 I didn't have to publish a review every Monday since I got so driven to finish my three movie critiques and ended up having a break.
 Before New Year's Eve, I'd been unable to find the world-ending feature of 2012 when I was supposed to watch it before writing a critique.
 I eventually switched to an alternative movie from the same filmmaker when it was released six years before he went on to produce that glorious, over-lengthened disaster epic.
 THE DAY AFTER TOMORROW isn't one of those doomsday movies made as scientifically accurate.
 It blends seamlessly with the visual graphics and images that create a world from its climate-changing catastrophe to its big chill.

-Many climatologists didn't like how the film that the issues of global warming that caused the endless winter were greatly exaggerated since it has nothing to do with any scientific research.
+Many climatologists didn't like how the film greatly exaggerated the issues of global warming that caused the endless winter since it has nothing to do with any scientific research.
 Director Roland Emmerich may not have been an avid believer in science.
 But he never fails to make this picture suspenseful in the post-9/11 wake and have the temperatures cooled to a maximum.

 Naturally, I did notice a few elements of the movie that might need more work, even the story and character development that needed the most.
 The acting would be the least of my worries, and it wouldn't matter to such talented movie players that their careers are seemingly unaffected by this film.
 It doesn't have to fail when you have someone like Dennis Quaid, Jake Gyllenhaal and soon-to-be-famed newcomer Emmy Rossum when they can only provide the notch of their performances.